Yuri Tsiuman: Biography

 Yuri Tsiuman was not very cautious with his actions.
-On November 26, 1992, the killer was detained by two random strangers named Mikurov and Chizhevsky when attempting to commit another murder.
+On 26 November 1992, the killer was detained by two random strangers named Mikurov and Chizhevsky when attempting to commit another murder.
 By this time, however, the investigation had gathered mounting evidence against Tsiuman, including a blood group, hair samples, belongings, photographs, along with matching fingerprints and other forensic evidence.

-On February 11, 1994, Tsiuman pleaded guilty and was sentenced to death for all four murders, but since a moratorium was imposed on the death penalty at that time, it was replaced with life imprisonment.
+On 11 February 1994, Tsiuman pleaded guilty and was sentenced to death for all four murders, but since a moratorium was imposed on the death penalty at that time, it was replaced with life imprisonment.
 The verdict was displayed all across Russia, the trial was televised, as well as a post-trial interview with Tsiuman where he described more fully his crimes and motives.
-He is currently serving his sentence in the Black Eagle Prison in Sol-Iletsk, located in the Orenburg Oblast, where he is scheduled to be released very soon.
+He is currently serving his sentence in the Black Dolphin Prison in Sol-Iletsk, located in the Orenburg Oblast, where he is scheduled to be released very soon.
 He is reported to be interested in poetry writing and shows a desire to visit his mother.

 In 2011, he unsuccessfully tried to challenge the replacement of the death penalty with life imprisonment in the Supreme Court of Russia, considering imprisonment as a deterioration of his position.